Dar es Salaam: Temeke

-Temeke is the fifth industrial district of the city, where manufacturing (both heavy and light industry) is located.
-To the east is the Port of Dar es Salaam, the largest in the country.
+Temeke is the main industrial district of the city, where manufacturing (both heavy and light industry) is located.
+To the east is the Port of Dar es Salaam, the largest port in the country.
 Temeke is believed to have the largest concentration of low-income residents due to industry.
 It is home to military and police officers as well as port officials.